Zoonomian Rotating Header Image

 Alan Mootnick speaking at a fundraising event

-Part 2 is the beginning of the interview with Alan where he introduces the aims of the Center, the various gibbon genera and species, and includes a somewhat disturbing account of threats gibbons in the wild are facing (which as usual are mainly man-made).
+Alan introduces the aims of the Center, the various gibbon genera and species, and gives a disturbing account of the threats facing wild gibbons.

-Part 4 in which Alan majors on the genetics of the gibbon, gibbon taxonomy, and a showcase of mistaken identity.
-Also the challenges of moving gibbons and their DNA around the world, and the role of faeces in working out bloodlines.
+Gibbon genomics, taxonomy, and a showcase of mistaken identity.
+The challenges of moving gibbons and their DNA around the world, and the role of faeces in working out bloodlines.

 And this is the entire interview as a single edit: